Flint father charged after 2-year-old daughter accidentally shoots self

 FLINT, Mich.
 (CBS DETROIT) - Genesee County Prosecutor David Leyton announced charges Tuesday against a Flint father whose 2-year-old daughter accidentally shot herself on Valentine's Day.

+The father, 44-year-old Michael Tolbert, was arraigned over the weekend on charges of first-degree child abuse, violating Michigan's new safe storage of firearms law, being a felon in possession of a firearm, being a felon in possession of ammunition, lying to a police officer and five counts of felony firearm.

 According to the prosecutor's office, the man's daughter shot herself in the face with his loaded handgun.
-The prosecutor says the bullet entered the girl's right eye.
+The prosecutor says the bullet entered the girl's right eye and exited through her skull.
 She remains in critical condition.

 It is the first criminal complaint filed under Michigan's new "safe storage" laws that went into effect on Feb.
 13.